Counting voids and filaments: Betti Curves as a Powerful Probe for Cosmology: Results

 In the absence of RSD effects, the posterior distributions of cosmological parameters constrained by $\hat\beta_0$, $\hat\beta_1$, $\hat\beta_2$, and their combination under the fiducial cosmology are shown in Figure~\ref{fig:BCs_fza}.
 The results indicate that Betti curves provide the strongest constraints on ${\sigma_8, n_{\text{s}}, \Omega_{\text{m}}}$, followed by ${h,\Omega_{\text{b}}}$, while their constraining power on $w$ is weaker, and essentially negligible for $M_{\nu}$.
 This conclusion is consistent with the sensitivity analysis in Section~\ref{sec:sensitivity}, as well as with the findings of \citet{PDCNN24}.

-Notably, the correlation between parameter pairs ${\sigma_8, \Omega_{\text{m}}}$ and ${n_{\text{s}}, \sigma_8}$ varies across different Betti curves, leading to improved constraints when combining all three Betti curves.
-Among individual Betti curves, $\hat\beta_1$ delivers the strongest constraints, followed by $\hat\beta_2$, while $\hat\beta_0$ is generally the weakest with the notable exception of $\sigma_{\text{8}}$, for which $\hat\beta_0$ yields the tightest constraint.
+Considering the parameters ${\sigma_8, n_{\text{s}}, \text{and } \Omega_{\text{m}}}$, among the individual Betti curves, $\hat\beta_1$ delivers the strongest constraints overall. $\hat\beta_0$ and $\hat\beta_2$ provide weaker constraints in most cases, with the notable exception of $\sigma_8$, for which $\hat\beta_0$ yields the tightest constraint while $\hat\beta_2$ carries almost no constraining power.
 This reflects the balance between signal-to-noise ratio and parameter sensitivity. $\hat\beta_0$ tracks the number of connected components and is highly responsive to density fluctuations governed by $\sigma_{\text{8}}$, and its large sample count naturally reduces statistical uncertainty.
 However, it contains relatively limited cosmological information.
 By contrast, $\hat\beta_2$ captures void information, carrying richer information but suffering from higher noise due to the scarcity of voids, leading to weaker constraining power than $\hat\beta_1$.
+These findings are broadly consistent with the recent analysis, which reported that most of the cosmological information in Betti curves is contained in $\beta_0$ and $\beta_1$, with $\beta_2$ contributing little standalone constraining power \cite{BC012power}.
+In our results, $\hat\beta_2$ indeed provides weak constraints when considered individually.
+However, it contributes non-negligibly when combined with the other Betti curves by different parameter degeneracy directions, thereby modestly tightening joint constraints.
+This suggests that while $\beta_2$ is not a dominant information carrier on its own, it can still play a complementary role in multi-statistic analyses.

 Overall, the posterior scatter of the nuisance parameter $\ell$ is substantially smaller than that of other parameters, while all cosmological parameters except $M_{\nu}$ are recovered without bias, confirming that the emulator successfully extracts cosmological information encoded in Betti curves.
 For the neutrino mass $M_{\nu}$, however, Betti curves show weak sensitivity.
-Combined with the physical requirement of non-negative mass, and the fact that the training set only includes cosmologies with $M_{\nu} \geq 0$, the emulator cannot fully learn the influence of $M_{\nu}$ on Betti curves, ultimately preventing it from providing tight constraints.
+On the one hand, Massive neutrinos primarily influence small-scale structures, while Betti curves mainly encode the connectivity and topology of collapsed structures across intermediate scales.
+At the simulation volume and resolution considered here, this topological response appears subdominant compared to statistical fluctuations and emulator uncertainties.
+On the other hand, combined with the physical requirement of non-negative mass, and the fact that the training set only includes cosmologies with $M_{\nu} \geq 0$, the emulator cannot fully learn the influence of $M_{\nu}$ on Betti curves, ultimately preventing it from providing tight constraints.